alexanderhendel/TwitterTrend/README.md

 ## Possible Furture Version Enhancements
 * SearchController in main screen
-* Add a MapView to choose the trending location from
+* Add a MapView to choose the trending location from (requires Yahoo API for woeid translation)